muarshad01/Docker_and_Kubernetes/08_Building_a_multi_container_application.md

 ```

 Just do this:

 ```
 $ npx create-react-app client
 ```

 ***

-## 116: Fetching Data in the React App
+## 116: Fetching Data in the ReactApp

 ```
 $ cd complex